rokka-io/rokka-site/source/_references/operations.md

 - `horizontal`: Integer, between -100 and 100.
 The horizontal extent of the shadow in pixels.
 The default value is 0.
 - `vertical`: Integer, between -100 and 100.
 The vertical extent of the shadow in pixels.
 The default value is 0.
 - `opacity`: Integer, between 0 and 100.
 100 is fully opaque and 0 is fully transparent.
 The default value is 0.
-- `sigma`: Integer, minimum value 0.
+- `sigma`: Number, minimum value 0.
 The default value is 0.5.
 Controls most of the blurring of the shadow.
 - `blur_radius`: Number, minimum value 0.
 The default value is 0.
 Can be left at 0 for most operations.
 If you have a deep understanding of how blurring operations work, you can use this to your advantage, otherwise you are good with leaving this at 0.